Registers

 It also has some known ommissions and he wrongly groups some similar

-family names together (Hurtley and Hartley and Wellock /Wallock/Willock
+family names together (Hurtley and Hartley and Wellock/Wallock/Willock

 being particularly bad to sort out), so it should only be used as

 a finding aid or last resort.
+This is incorporated in the Parish Record Index.

 Bishop's